Makalou/embree-raytracer/README.md

 # embree-raytracer
- A simple path tracer written in C++.
+ A simple path tracer written in C++ with intel embree library.

 ## Showcases